crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_3.md

 > OBJECTIVE: Learn how to create and consume pipeline variables.

 We have some more work to do in our Release pipeline.
-Perform these steps to create a pipeline variable that will be used to supply the value for the `__ConnectionString__` token that is currently in our *appsettings.json* file.
+Perform these steps to create a pipeline variable that will be used to supply the value for the `ConnectionString` setting that is currently in our *appsettings.json* file.

 1. Go To Releases
 1. Locate the "IGAS Release", select it, and click "Edit"
 1. Click Variables
 1. Click +Add and enter "ConnectionString".
-It is important that the text exactly match the json value, without the underscores.
+It is important that the text exactly match the json setting name.
 Give it a value, it does not have to be a valid connection string for this demo
 1. Save the pipeline changes

   | Step 1 | Step 2 | Step 3 |